terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 [0, 0, 0, 0, 0, 0, 1, 1, 1, 0] pattern_score= 0.98744279 detected= 1
 ```

 Note the words "pattern" and "score".
-Its pattern matching, and score is the probability that a pattern match was detected.
+Its **pattern matching**, and the score is the **probability that a pattern match was detected**.
 This is the core of how NN's work.
 All of them.
 Even Tesla FSD (that has been making the hollow promise of safe FSD (full self driving) for over a decade).

 The following shows the internal parameters that compute the NN output.
 These parameters were programmed into the NN during "training" by running many input/desired-output pairs through the NN and modifying the parameters until the results were as good as they can get.